Driving instructors in Leeds

 Firstly, a driving instructor has to go through a very rigorous training program.
 These training programs are delivered by specialist driver training companies such as ourselves.
 The driver training company will have specialist staff who are trained to a high standard and have probably undergone lots of continued professional development.
 So, a driving instructors training program will consist of training an individual to prepare them to pass three qualifying exams.
 In the industry, these are called Part 1, Part 2 and Part 3.
 You can read much more about training to become a driving instructor here – train to become a driving instructor

 Once a person has successfully passed all three exams, they can then apply to the DVSA to have their name put on a register of Approved Driving Instructors, hence where the initials ADI come from.
 A driving instructor can either work for a company such as ourselves or they can set up independently and work for themselves.
 It’s absolutely their choice.
+Many driving instructors choose to work for a company for their first year or so once they first qualify, learning the ropes as so to speak.

 Training to become a driving instructor can in some cases take up to two years but most generally do it sooner that this.
 The training consists of theory and hazard perception tests, a driving test whereby a very high standard of driving is required and then the third and final exam is the ability to instruct exam.
 Check out our driving instructor training page for more information on this.